moritzschaefer/pavooc/README.md

 # PAVOOC

+*Prediction and visualization of on- and off-targets for CRISPR*

+**CONTRIBUTIONS welcome**: The software should be easy to set up and work with on your local machine.
+If you have feature requests, file an issue (along with ideas on how to realize it).

-Prediction and visualization of on- and off-targets for CRISPR Most of the code is hg19 related. hg38 is used to be compliant with the azimuth dataset.
+The platform is based on hg19. hg38 is used only for the model generation to be in sync with the azimuth dataset.

 # Run it